spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 because I was trying to use it in an old project, I've had to do this on two projects now as I was getting `createContext` is not a function errors until I did this.

+So lets go through one of my favourites right now and add theming support to a gatsby site and use the React context API.

+How I did this without the React Context API was add the `styled-components` `ThemeProvider` at the `index.js` page of a React then you can access the theme via props from any child component of the `<App>` component.
+In Gatsby it's a bit different

 <!-- Links -->